(PHS - click to enlarge)

 Idaho native

-One amusing thing about growing up in Idaho but living most of my life in the Boston area is having to explain Idaho to people who have never been there and may not even be quite sure where it is located (somewhere in the Midwest?).
-I used to have people say to me "I know somebody else from Idaho." only to learn that the other person was from Iowa.
-I'd have to explain to them that Idaho and Iowa are two different states a thousand miles apart, and that Idaho is on the western edge of the Rockies, and besides farmland has mountains and ski areas.
+One amusing thing about growing up in Idaho but living most of my life in Boston (I've been here since coming for college in 1973) is having to explain Idaho to people who have never been to Idaho (that's most people I meet) and may not even be quite sure where it is located (they usually think it is somewhere in the Midwest, and I have to explain that it's in the Northwest, only 1 state from the Pacific Ocean).
+Most people I meet will tell me I am the first person they ever met from Idaho, or people would sometimes say to me, "I know somebody else from Idaho!" only to learn that the other person was from Iowa.
+I'd have to explain to them that Idaho and Iowa are two different states a thousand miles apart, and that the Rocky Mountains go through Idaho, and besides farmland, it is very scenic with mountains, lakes, and ski areas, and Iowa is in the Midwest and mostly flat.
+Check out this great t-shirt!

 Idaho & Iowa on U.S. map

-This Saul Steinberg cartoon (a View of the World from 9th Avenue), which appeared on the cover of The New Yorker magazine in 1976, shows a New Yorker's perspective of the U.S., which seems to include very little between the Hudson River and the Pacific Ocean!
+This Saul Steinberg cartoon, which appeared on the cover of The New Yorker magazine in 1976, shows a New Yorker's perspective of the U.S., which seems to include very little between the Hudson River and the Pacific Ocean!
 As you can see Idaho does not even exist.

 See my Idaho roots section on About Me for more.